 Abstract:

-−3 (the error range is within 5.80%), which corresponds to the interfacial pressure of 0.21 MPa; and the value of the detected nonlinear parameter is around 6.38×10
+−3 (with an error range within 5.80%), corresponding to an interfacial pressure of 0.21 MPa; and around 6.38×10